mindspore-lab/mindaudio/recipes/VoxCeleb/README.md

 These results are all obtained with the official verification split of voxceleb1 (veri\_test2.txt)

 Below you can find the results from model trained on VoxCeleb 2 dev set and tested on VoxSRC derivatives.
-Note that however, the models are trained on (8 * Ascend910).
+Note that however, the models are trained on Ascend910 with 8 cards.

 # VoxCeleb2 preparation
 Voxceleb2 audio files are released in m4a format.
 All the files must be converted in wav files before